AJLekc/SpringDemo/README.md

 ___

 Nice to have: Add Tomcat 7 to your Eclipse's servers so you can easily start/stop it.
 (Skip if you have configured your Tomcat 7 in Eclipse.)
- - Go to servers tab.
-If you don't see this tab go to `Window -> Show view -> Servers.
+ - Go to Servers tab.
+If you don't see this tab go to `Window -> Show view -> Servers`.
- - Now in the servers tab Right click -> New -> Server`.
+ - Now in the `Servers tab Right click -> New -> Server`.
  - `Choose Tomcat 7 -> Next -> On the next screen Browse to your servers directory`.
  - Hit `Finish`.
  - Now in the Servers tab double click on the server you've just created.
 In the `Server Locations` select `Use tomcat installation`.